UNC-STOR-664-Fall-2025/stor-664-project-template/project_overview.md

 of the group focus on code/results and another member focus on writing.

-To keep the project on track, it will be completed in two parts: (1) Introduction and Data Exploration, and (2) Analysis, Results, and Discussion.
+To keep the project on track, it will be completed in two parts: (1) Introduction and Data Exploration, and (2) Analysis & Results, and Discussion.
 Each part will have its own deliverables and deadlines.
 By the end of the semester you will have written a concise, well-structured analytic project that answers your chosen question with a well-structured and reproducible repository